fastoch/Networking/Access_Control_Lists.md

 **Why can't we use a subnet mask instead?**
 A subnet mask requires all the ones and the zeros to be grouped together.
 A wildcard mask does not have any such restriction, which means we can perform some advanced matching by mixing up the bits which are turned on or off.

+Here's a more complicated example: 10.22.32.0 with a wildcard mask of 0.0.15.255
+Matching addresses go from 10.22.32.0 to 10.22.47.255
+You can check on https://subnetonline.com/pages/subnet-calculators/ipv4-wildcard-calculator.php